gitparent/gitparent/README.md

 - [Link "overlaying"](#Linking) to override shared repo dependencies (absent/lacking in meta and gitman)
 - Favors Python projects due to being written in Python (i.e. one less dependency; meta is written in nodeJS)

+Note that gitparent is intended for use with trusted repositories/secure environments only due to the ability for arbitrary code to be executed.

 # Purpose

 1. Support all work modes described in the table in the [Philosophy](#Philosophy) section.